 In the northernmost part of La Jolla, Torrey Pines State Reserve sits tucked away behind Torrey Pines beach.
-It is a large reserve, filled with trails, beautiful Torrey Pine trees, and plenty of wildlife.
+It is a large reserve, filled with trails, beautiful Torrey Pine trees, plenty of wildlife, and an unparalleled ocean view.
 The staggering cliffs are home to six trails that vary in difficulty; do just one, or complete them all for a serious workout!

 If you’re looking for a more difficult, strenuous hike, try Ho Chi Minh Trail down to Black’s Beach.
-It’s a well known “surfer’s trail,” and has guided swimmers and local surfers alike down to its shores for decades.
-This is a lovely trail that makes for some epic views of the shoreline on the way down – but it will definitely test your endurance!
+It’s a well known “surfer’s trail,” and has guided San Diego swimmers and surfers alike down to its sandy beach for decades.
+This is a lovely trail that makes for some epic views of the shoreline on the way down — but it will definitely test your endurance!
 Always exercise caution here, especially after it rains; the mud and rocks can get quite slippery.
-This trail is recommended for more experienced hikers, and isn’t ideal for younger children or those with disabilities.
+This La Jolla Beach trail is recommended for more experienced hikers and isn’t ideal for younger children or those with disabilities.

 Best for Families:

 True to its name, Children’s Pool is a great place for children who are new to swimming.
-The sea wall creates a calm grotto without waves or a big tide.
+The seawall creates a calm grotto without waves or a big tide.
+You can even try scuba diving with older kids and teens.
+Those who prefer to stay dry can explore the ever-popular Sunny Jim Sea Cave.
 An added bonus is always the adorable seals and sea lions, but please respect their habitat and stay a safe distance away from the sea life.
-Here are some helpful tips when visiting the Cove seals.
+Here are some helpful tips when visiting the La Jolla Cove seals.

 Best for Tide Pools:

-Exploring the coastal tide pools are one of the most popular activities in La Jolla, for people of all ages.
-Although there are several spots to go tide pooling, Shell Beach boasts a colorful array of see sea anemones and sea stars all within an easy-to-access area.
+Exploring the coastal tide pools is one of the most popular activities in La Jolla, for people of all ages.
+Although there are several spots in San Diego to go tide pooling, Shell Beach boasts a colorful array of sea anemones and sea stars all within an easy-to-access area.
 It provides the opportunity to experience the beauty of aquatic life, without having to dive underwater or pay an aquarium fee!